 When should the projects have been inaugurated?
 Is there a possibility for concepts or mock ups to enter the Award?

-The Cities and Lighting Awards take place on a bi-annual basis.
-The next edition is foreseen in 2024.
+The Cities and Lighting Awards take place every two years.
+As such, the current edition happens in 2024, ant the next one is foreseen in 2026.

 Contact us: awards@luciassociation.org